-Study in Dubai- Dubai has worked hard to change their reputation to a world-class city where people from all over the world are welcome.
-The government welcomes students who wish to study in Dubai and has set up the Knowledge Village that is area where several international universities are located.
+Dubai has worked hard to change its reputation to a world-class city where people from all over the world are welcome.
+The government welcomes students who wish to study in Dubai and has set up the Knowledge Village that is an area where several international universities are located.
 Dubai does have extreme climatic conditions and several students who are studying in Dubai choose to leave Dubai for three to four months of summer.
-Students are not permitted to work part time in Dubai while studying and have to bear the cost of their entire education and living expenses.
-Setting up a company in Dubai after working or getting a company to sponsor a work permit are extremely easy and students who find a job have no problem obtaining a work visa.
+Students are not permitted to work part-time in Dubai while studying and have to bear the cost of their entire education and living expenses.
+Setting up a company in Dubai after working or getting a company to sponsor a work permit is extremely easy and students who find a job have no problem obtaining a work visa.
 SOP-Edits guides you with the best career options for admissions in Dubai.

-Once the student has applied for a particular program, the institution will review his academic background to determine whether he is likely to succeed in the program of his choice.
+Once the student has applied for a particular program to study in Dubai, the institution will review his academic background to determine whether he is likely to succeed in the program of his choice.
 Following are the general requirement for admission:

-The studying and living costs in Dubai are definitely lower as compared to the US or European countries.
+The costs of living and studying in Dubai are definitely lower as compared to the US or European countries.
 Average tuition fees are about 40,000 AED per year and the average living expenses are about 8,000 AED per year.
 Fees vary from institute to institute and some programs including an MBA have higher fees.

 The Dubai government offers scholarships to international students.
-Additionally, there are various institutes which offer scholarships ranging from 10% to 100% of tuition fees.
+Additionally, there are various institutes that offer scholarships ranging from 10% to 100% of tuition fees.

 Students from India can get education loans from state banks for up to Rs.2.5 Million.
 Security of up to 100% of the loan amount will be needed and the repayment period varies from 5-7 years.
 Please contact individual banks for more information.